ciaranm/certified-constraint-solver/README.md

 A Certified Constraint Solver
 =============================

-This is a very simple constraint programming solver whose main feature is (going to be, at some point) support for proof logging.
+This is a very simple constraint programming solver whose main feature is support for proof logging.
 This is a research toy to try out a few new ideas, not serious code.
 It is not designed to have good performance, to be powerful, or to be something you would want to use for application purposes.

 Please contact [Ciaran McCreesh](mailto:ciaran.mccreesh@glasgow.ac.uk) with any queries.